 Most social work courses are offered only once each year.
-You can take social work electives in any semester, including the final semester of your field placement.
-You must complete all the required social major courses (excluding electives and coregs) before you can enter your field placement.
+You can take social work electives in any semester, including the final semester of your practicum placement.
+You must complete all the required social major courses (excluding electives and co-reqs) before you can enter your BA Generalist Practicum placement.